A love story about a couple who meet in a coffee shop

 “Well I am,” Lucy retorted just as loud.
 Everyone in the cafe turned to see where the commotion was including Lucy’s intended target.
 Lucy picked up her Latte and strode to where he sat.
 Her heart beat faster and faster until she thought it might burst out of her chest.
 She never experienced anything like this before she usually had no trouble talking to men, but this was something else.
 She felt confused but managed to calm herself as she neared his table.

 Tom looked up to see who caused the commotion.
 The two ladies who came most weeks here seemed, to be having some disagreement.
 He knew by the name badges they wore that they worked in the department store nearby.
 So often here for their lunch break.
-Both women were beautiful he thought.
+Both women were beautiful, he thought.
 One was quite a few years younger than the other.
 He liked the older one the most she seemed to have a kind face and a confident manner about her.
 Both of course too young for him.
 “A pity,” he thought with a sigh.
 He was startled when the older lady came towards him carrying her coffee.
-She had shoulder length jet black hair and wore a light brown jacket and a blue skirt with black stiletto shoes that made her an inch or two taller than her actual height.
+She had shoulder-length jet black hair and wore a light brown jacket and a blue skirt with black stiletto shoes that made her an inch or two taller than her actual height.
 Only now at close quarters did he realise how very attractive she appeared to him, bringing a flush to his cheeks.
-He wanted to get up and leave but felt trapped leaving now suddenly would only make his embarrassment worse.
+He wanted to get up and leave but felt trapped, leaving now suddenly would only make his embarrassment worse.

-“Do you mind if I sit next to you?” she asked her voice cool and collected she was relieved to note.
+“Do you mind if I sit next to you?” she asked her voice calm and collected she was relieved to note.
 When he didn’t respond immediately, she continued.
 “I’ve had a tiff with my friend over there, and I don’t want to sit alone.”
 Noticing there were nearby empty tables and needed more of an excuse to sit next to him.
-She looked over her shoulder at Anne who was staring across at them and gave her an angry look.
+She looked over her shoulder at Anne, who was staring across at them and gave her an angry look.
 Anne looked bemused, shrugged her shoulders and looked away.
 Lucy sat down not waiting for his answer.

 “I had noticed that,” Tom said with a slight smile trying to make light of the situation to cover his embarrassment.

-He was blushing Lucy thought, a full grown man of his age, blushing how charming.
-Lucy gave her best reassuring smile sipped her coffee and leaned over a little towards him staring into his deep blue eyes and asked his name.
+He was blushing Lucy thought, a full-grown man of his age, blushing how charming.
+Lucy gave her best reassuring smile, sipped her coffee and leaned over a little towards him, staring into his deep blue eyes and asked his name.

 “Tom,” he replied.
 “And you are Lucy.
 Indicating to her badge everybody in the cafe heard you’re little spat you’re famous now,” he said despite the calmness of his voice.
-Inside he was shaking “You stupid old fool she must be nearly twenty years younger what would such a woman want with me?"
+Inside he was shaking “You stupid old fool, she must be nearly twenty years younger,” what would such a woman want with me?
 She either feels sorry for me or is just playing games.

 “A good sense of humour too,” Lucy hadn’t meant to say that out loud she leaned further over towards him.
 He had one hand on the table, and she felt compelled to grasp his hand in hers.
 A shock shivered through her as their hands were briefly together.

-Frowning he pulled away from her.
+Frowning, he pulled away from her.
 They finished their coffee in silence then unexpectedly he stood.
 Looking directly at her spoke quietly.
 “Look as much as I’m flattered by your attention shouldn’t a beautiful woman like you be looking for someone nearer your age.
 Don’t say age is just a number.
 I wish I had a pound for every time I’ve heard that line.”
 The words harsher than intended; he turned to leave.

 Lucy felt shaken to the core that he would shun her in such a manner and angry too.
 “That’s what you think,” her bottom lip trembling with the shock of his rejection.
 Maybe she had been a bit to forward on reflexion.
 Yes, she had, but there was no need for that tone.
 She felt devastated.
-Lucy stood and returned to Anne who was looking at Lucy with some concern.
+Lucy stood and returned to Anne, who was looking at Lucy with some concern.
 Anne thought Lucy close to tears.
 Muttering words Anne turned and scowled at the man.